top of page

 Three dots are located on the back surface adjacent to the rim if the button, so they could not be seen when sewn onto the uniform.
 The single dot which is on the side of the periphery opposite from the two closely spaced dots points toward the Magnetic North.
 The compass element is a small magnetised bar of steel which has been embedded in the plastic body during the moulding process.
 In use, the button is suspended from a fine thread about 12” (30,5 cm) in length and is allowed to oscillate until it comes to rest.

-Compass 8 "GS" General Service button hanging from the a peice of string/cotton the crown on the button points to North, Working order.
+"GS" General Service button hanging from a piece of string/cotton the crown on the button points to North, Working order.

 bottom of page